chipsalliance/firrtl-spec/spec.md

 For wires, registers, ports, the principal component is declared after the colon (`:`) when the circuit component is declared.

-For nodes, the principal type is inferred from the type of the expression on the left hand side of the equals sign (`=`) when the node is declared.
+For nodes, the principal type is inferred from the type of the expression on the left-hand side of the equals sign (`=`) when the node is declared.

 For submodule instances, the principal type is a bundle type determined by the ports it contains.